TykTechnologies/tyk-docs-hugo/tyk-docs/content/graphql/graphql-websockets.md

 Always send unique IDs for different Queries, Mutations, or Subscriptions.

-For Queries and Mutations, the Tyk Gateway will respond with a `complete` message including the GraphQL response inside the payload.
+For Queries and Mutations, the Tyk Gateway will respond with a `complete` message, including the GraphQL response inside the payload.

 For Subscriptions, the Tyk Gateway will respond with a stream of `data` messages containing the GraphQL response inside the payload until the data stream ends with a `complete` message.
 It can happen infinitely if desired.

+### Examples

 **Sending queries**